federated-learning-experiments/fl-text-models/interim_research_report/README.md

 February:

-- Identify main contributions from reducing LSTM size for Federated Averaging and finalize experiments with these methods
+- Identify main contributions from reducing LSTM size for federated averaging and finalize experiments with these methods
 - Create an LSTM model with pretrained embeddings and compare to randomly initialized embeddings
 - Pretrain an LSTM model from scratch on a different data souce then fine tune in the federated context, comparing to federated training of an LSTM model with pretrained embeddings as well as one with randomly initialized embeddings

 March:

-- Test pretraining/extracting model weights from SOTA word-level models then fine tuning in the federated context
+- Test pretraining/extracting model weights from SOTA word-level models with fine tuning in the federated context
 - Compile experimental results
 - Create project deliverables
 - March 11, 2020 final presentation